Citi/parfun/docs/source/tutorials/quickstart.rst

 As seen in the example above, the ``@parallel`` decorator accepts a partitioning function (``split``).

-Parfun provides an :doc:`extensive set of partitioning function and helpers</api/partition>`.

-Previously, we applied a single partitioning function (:py:func:`~parfun.partition.dataframe.df_by_group`) on a single argument.
-However, we could also use :py:func:`~parfun.partition.api.per_argument` to apply different partitioning functions on various parameters:
+Previously, we applied a single partitioning function (:py:func:`~parfun.dataframe.by_group`) on a single argument.
+However, we could also use :py:func:`~parfun.per_argument` to apply different partitioning functions on various parameters:

 .. literalinclude:: ../../../examples/api_usage/per_argument.py
     :language: python
-    :start-at: from
+    :start-at: from typing

-We are using two partitioning functions, :py:func:`~parfun.partition.collection.list_by_chunk` and :py:func:`~parfun.partition.dataframe.df_by_row`.
+We are using two partitioning functions, :py:func:`~parfun.collection.by_chunk` and :py:func:`~parfun.dataframe.by_row`.
 These splits the arguments in equally sized partitions.
 It's semantically equivalent to iterating all these partitioned arguments simultaneously:

 .. code-block:: python